pantelisantonoudiou/MatWAND/Docs/Step-by-Step.md

 ## MatWAND data processing

-Here follows a step by step tutorial on how to use MatWAND to analyze binary files from labchart.
+This is a step by step tutorial on how to use MatWAND to analyze LFP/EEG binary files exported from labchart.
-This tutorial assumes that the LFP/EEG files have been already properly named and placed in a data folder (clock here for more info).
+This tutorial assumes that the LFP/EEG binary files have been already properly named and placed in a data folder (clock here for more info).

 ---